 |Wasted time in interviews||Common examples include recruiters or hiring managers who failed to show up or showed up late, and interviewers who were not prepared or appeared disengaged or disinterested during the interview.
 Inefficient interviews reflect poorly on your brand.|

-You know creating a positive and human candidate experience is crucial, but how exactly can you get there?
+You know creating a positive and human recruitment experience is crucial, but how exactly can you get there?
 Start by using the right technology to address the common problems we’ve seen in the hiring process—one being ghosting.